Education in Zimbabwe

 - Practical Subjects: Woodwork, Metalwork, Agriculture, Technical Drawing, Fashion & Fabrics, Food & Nutrition

-"A" level subjects currently offered in Zimbabwe include:
+"A" level subjects offered in Zimbabwe include:

 - Arts: English Literature, Geography, Shona/Ndebele Language and Literature, Divinity, History, French, Art, Music, Latin, German